Acoustic Guitar Neck Re-Sets

 could also die.
 Well, in most cases a guitar cannot be killed from a neck

-reset gone awry, but neck heels do beak off, soundboards crack, and finishes
+reset gone awry, but neck heels do break off, soundboards and sides can crack,

 can be damaged.
 But a well trained, careful repairman accepts and enjoys

-The need for a reset is indicated by high string action, and no means
+The need for a neck reset is indicated by high string action,

-to adjust out of it, i.e. the saddle is as low as it can go, and on necks
+to adjust out of it, i.e. the saddle is as low as it can go.
+For most players this will mean that,

 that have adjustment rods, the neck is showing little or no relief.
 In essence,

 the relationship between the neck and the body is out of wack.
 In most cases

 the neck is not pulling up so much as the top of the guitar, in the area

 of the bridge has pulled up over time.